 products are sold, how well their services are doing, how the public sees the company and many more factors affect these trends.
 And now the most important factor in this section: Not everything about a stock can be predicted by looking only at the graphs.

 Quick-Example #1 Popularity and Reputation Matter: If you go to a place where customer service is excellent, the products are really popular and a lot of people you know shop or pay services on this company, then you already have many good signs of how the stock of company should be doing.
 On the contrary, if the company you are analyzing, has really bad reviews, people don’t ever or stopped going to this company, you can see that this behavior are heavily reflected on the company’s stock.
 Let us take for product example: Netflix and Blockbuster.
-Nowadays, everyone has a Netflix account, most people when talk about movies or series, they refer to Netflix or similar competitors.
+Nowadays, everyone has a Netflix account.
+Most people when talking about movies or series, they refer to Netflix or similar competitors.
 On the other side, Blockbuster is a company that recently reached bankruptcy.
 However, for the past 5 years that it was still on the market, nobody would ever mention it, it was uncommon to hear about people going to buy products at Blockbuster.

 Quick-Example #2 Some Businesses are Season-Dependent: Stocks are representative of a business.
 So there exists businesses where the time of the year is significant.
 If you go to a clothing store that focuses on selling winter clothing, then you would not be surprised to see that the earnings of the company and stock prices usually are higher on winter seasons, and then low on summer seasons.
 Pay attention to the seasons in which businesses work.